kesiev/rewtro/manual/README.md

 ## Hello, World!

-First of all, we need the mandatory unexplained _Hello World!_ every manual features:
+First of all, we need mandatory unexplained _Hello World!_ every manual feature:

 ```
 {